-governance committee
+corporate governance committee

-The purpose of the Governance Committee ("GC") is to review the Bank's internal delegations, policies and procedures to ensure compliance with legislative and regulatory requirements and alignment to industry's best practice.
+The purpose of the Governance Committee is to review the Bank's internal delegations, policies and procedures to ensure compliance with legislative and regulatory requirements and alignment to industry's best practice.

-The Governance Committee also serves as the Evaluation Committee, a Committee created to evaluate the performance of Directors
+The Governance Committee also serves as the Evaluation Committee, a Committee created to evaluate the performance of Directors.

-The Governance Committee members as at 31 December 2015 are the following:
+The Governance Committee members as at 31 December 2016 are the following:

-Majed Essa Ahmed Al-Ajeel (Chairman) John C. Grech (Vice-Chairman) Rogers David LeBaron nomination and remuneration committee
+Majed Essa Ahmed Al-Ajeel (Chairman) John C. Grech (Vice Chairman) Rogers David LeBaron nomination and remuneration committee

-During 2015, the GC met on 4 occasions.
+During 2016, the Corporate Governance Committee met on 5 occassions.

-The Nomination and Remuneration Committee ("NRC") was set up in 2015 and shall carry out the following tasks:
+The Nomination and Remuneration Committee was set up in 2015 to carry out the following tasks:

-- a.
-Present recommendations to the Board regarding nomination to the board's membership in accordance with approved policies, standards, and instructions on nomination regulations for the board of director's membership. - b.
-Perform an annual review of the needs required with regard to suitable skills for board membership and prepare a description of the skills and qualifications required for board membership.
-Perform an annual review of the board of director's structure and present recommendations on the changes which can be performed in accordance with the Bank's interest. - c.
-Perform an annual evaluation of the Board's overall performance and the performance of each member.
+- a. present recommendations to the Board regarding nomination to the Board's membership in accordance with approved policies, standards, and instructions on nomination regulations for the Board of Director's membership. - b. perform an annual review of the needs required with regard to suitable skills for Board membership and prepare a description of the skills and qualifications required for Board membership.
+Perform an annual review of the Board of Director's structure and present recommendations on the changes which can be performed in accordance with the Bank's interest; and - c. perform an annual evaluation of the Board's overall performance and the performance of each member.
 This evaluation should include the knowledge and experience of the members and assess their authorities and their leadership skills.